 One of the most frequently asked questions travel photographers including myself receive is “what camera do you use?”
-So I decided to not only answer that question, give you a peek inside a travel photographer’s camera bag at all of the photography gear I bring when traveling!
+So I decided to not only answer that question but also give you a peek inside a travel blogger’s camera bag at all of the photography gear I bring when traveling!
 This gear has changed quite drastically over the past couple of years as I have shifted my focus and improved my gear.

-Over the past two years, I have obtained more and more photography gear, and while my packing skills for my clothes is finely tuned, I often struggle to decide what gear to bring along and what gear to leave at home.
-There are two photography backpacks that I typically use, one for longer trips where I’m not sure what I’ll need, and the other if I know exactly what and how I am going to shoot so I can streamline my gear.
+Over the past two years, I have obtained more and more photography gear, and while my packing skills for my clothes are finely tuned, I often struggle to decide what gear to bring along and what gear to leave at home.
+I have pre-ordered a brand new camera backpack that was developed by the legend Peter McKinnon, but until that new back gets here, I am still loving my Peak Design 30L everyday backpack.

-Probably my favorite lens, and the one that you’ll find on my camera more than 75% of the time is the Sigma 35mm f1.4 Art Lens.
-It’s wide enough to shoot big landscapes, but also sharp and fast enough to get razor sharp portraits and great low light performance.
-I know a lot of travel instagramers that have this lens in the gear bag because it is all-around fantastic and about half the price of what you’d pay for Canon L-series glass.
+Probably my favorite lens, and the one that you’ll find on my camera more than 50% of the time is the Sigma 35mm f1.4 Art Lens.
+It’s wide enough to shoot big landscapes, but also sharp and fast enough to get razor-sharp portraits and great low light performance.
+I know a lot of travel Instagrammers that have this lens in the gear bag because it is all-around fantastic and about half the price of what you’d pay for Canon L-series glass.

 All of the animal shots from our safari in South Africa were shot on the Canon 70-200mm f2.8 II, I rented that lens multiple times and nearly bought it, but after reading some review I ended up going with the Tamron 70-200mm f2.8.
 The price was right and the image quality is still impeccable.
 I really love shooting with this lens, but it is probably the heaviest thing in my camera backpack!

 The same time I bought the 70-200mm I also got the Tamron 15-30mm f2.8.
 A great range for capturing big landscapes, astrophotography and not terrible for vlogging since it is optically stabilized.
-This one has a couple downsides though, It is quite heavy and there is no filter ring, so you either have to buy a huge ND system to put on the front or use a different lens for long exposures during the day.
+This one has a couple of downsides though, It is quite heavy and there is no filter ring, so you either have to buy a huge ND system to put on the front or use a different lens for long exposures during the day.
 I don’t really use this lens much any more since I got the 24mm, so I’ll probably sell it in the near future.

-I bought a set of Tiffen ND filters for my 24-70mm, but since now I rarely bring that lens, I use an adapter to have them fit on my Sigma 35mm lens.
+I recently bought a set of PolarPro ND Filters for my 24-70mm and a variable ND filter for my 24mm lens, I also use an adapter to have them fit on my Sigma 35mm lens.
 The ND filters let you shoot at a lower f-stop making your subject pop from the shallow background more.
 These are a must if you are doing any portrait work in harsh conditions.
 Also useful if you want to get the motion effect on waterfalls or other moving objects.